Thief used remote device to steal 400 gallons of gas, station owner says - NewsBreak

 Hardik Patel, the owner of Bizzy Bee Grocery and BP, said the thieves waited until after the store in High Point was closed to steal the gas.

 “It lasted about 45 minutes until the police found out they were here.
 But between that time, there were maybe 15 cars probably.
-Filled the gas close to 400 gallons,” Patel said.10 most expensive states for gas
+Filled the gas close to 400 gallons,” Patel said.Denver gas prices: Find the cheapest gas near you

 Petroleum technician Trey Barker said the thieves used a special remote to alter the mechanics of the gas pump that puts it in “dispense mode,” dispensing hundreds of gallons of gas for free.